michaelcopeland/thesis_project_audio_recognition/README.md

 The gridhash algorithm is a similarity calculating tool.
 It allows you to compare how similar one audio track is to another on a scale of 0 (totally disimilar) to 1 (identical).
 The algorithm works well on wave files and not so well on mp3s.
 I'm working on a few improvements.

 The algorithm takes audio files from one directory, processes them and then stores corresponding gridhash objects.
 Meaning that a song called "good times.mp3" from your input folder will result in "good times.grid" in your output folder.
-You can define the path to your desired folders in the cnf.cnf file:
+You can define the paths to your folders in the cnf.cnf file:

 <pre>
 "grid_settings": {